 How to find success in ghost kitchens, according to people who have done it

-Focus hard on your brand
+Focus hard on your restaurant's brand

 “When it comes to [restaurants] that don't have a physical presence, branding and marketing is absolutely essential.
 And I think it's something that's missed so often”, says Curtis Pintye, a chef and consultant who's helped open hundreds of ghost kitchens.

 Without a physical restaurant that diners can experience, it can be hard to show it.
 It makes it a challenge to foster meaningful connection.
 When you don't have a brand that people already know about, finding customers isn't easy.
-And when many so ghost kitchen foods are ubiquitous—burgers, pizza, tacos, fried chicken sandwiches—your brand can help you find your niche.
+And when so many ghost kitchen foods are ubiquitous—burgers, pizza, tacos, fried chicken sandwiches—your brand can help you find your niche.

-“If you are dropping into a dark kitchen and your strategy for customer acquisition is, “I'm going to list them the third-party apps,” I would strongly recommend you don't do that,” says Kristen Barnett, founder of Hungry House, a ghost kitchen concept in New York City.
+“If you are dropping into a dark kitchen and your strategy for customer acquisition is, “I'm going to list on the third-party apps,” I would strongly recommend you don't do that,” says Kristen Barnett, founder of Hungry House, a ghost kitchen concept in New York City.

 But how do you establish yourself before jumping into the ghost kitchen game?
 By utilizing some of the traditional methods: pop-ups, guest dinners, and social media.